Sheila MusajiPosted Dec 8, 2015 •Permalink • Printer-Friendly Version

 However, they are not the only ones who ‘don’t get it’.

-There have been a number of statements made, in too many cases by clergymen and politicians which make it very clear that there are some who don’t “hold these truths to be self evident” and need to be reminded that our freedom came at a price and must be defended by all of us.
+There have been a number of statements made, in too many cases by clergymen and politicians particularly among the GOP which make it very clear that there are some who don’t “hold these truths to be self evident” and need to be reminded that our freedom came at a price and must be defended by all of us.

 I would ask that you consider the following quotes, and ask yourself what is the actual meaning of what they are saying.
 I submit that they are suggesting a series of anti-American goals — a religious test for citizenship, - the establishment of a theocracy, - domination of others who are not of the same race or religion, - tearing down the wall of separation between church and state, - excluding some from citizenship, - forbidding other religions to worship freely, - changing the Constitution to align with their particular religious beliefs, - excluding some from equality under the law, - and not only domination of this nation, but world domination — and these goals are a clear and present danger to our liberty as a nation.
 These sorts of statements are even more dangerous when being expressed by the majority community.
 Their Crusade for domination would result in injustices as great as those committed by the Taliban, and must be resisted just as strongly.